EQS-PVR: Accentro Real Estate AG: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 3. Details of person subject to the notification obligation

-Legal entity: Adler Group S.A.
-City of registered office, country: Luxembourg, Luxembourg
+Legal entity: LMR Partners Management Limited City of registered office, country: Grand Cayman, Cayman Islands

 4. Names of shareholder(s)